lwhite1/dabooDb/README.md

 # dabuDB

-DabuDB is a simple, pure Java, key-value document store.
+DabuDB is a simple key-value document store.
 It is designed as a vehicle for teaching how to write High-Performance/Low-Latency Java.

 DabuDB is named after Larry's daughter, who thought her name was "Dabu" when she was little - thanks to her big brother.